 - Test your door.
 If your door is swinging easily after all your hard work, then it’s a job well done.
 If not, you can remove the screws and look for a better spot to attach the door.
 Sometimes, half a centimetre is enough to make a difference.

 - Install a door handle.
-You’ll need your instruments to drill some more holes at the side of the door and position your door handle or door knob at the right place.
+You’ll need your instruments to drill some more holes at the side of the door and position your door handle or door knob in the right place.
 Stay tuned for a more detailed blog post on that.

 To fit a new door in your property can be very easy with the appropriate tools and education.
 But if you don’t have enough free time for that, you can always rely on a professional renovator for help.